 This starts with stock buybacks.
 That's when companies buy back their own stock, which reduces the amount of stock for sale and usually increases the share price.
 That's been a significant trend in recent years.

 But another factor may have to do with the reduction in the number of publicly traded companies.
 For example, the Wilshire 5000 Total Market Index started in 1974 and was so named because it represented the approximately 5,000 publicly traded companies on US stock markets.
 But the number has changed dramatically over the years.

-The number of publicly traded companies covered by the index peaked at 7,562 companies as of Dec.
-31, 1998, which was near the height of the dot-com bubble economy.
-However, the company reported the number of publicly traded companies has fallen to 3,556 as of June 30, 2016, which is a decline of nearly 50%.
+The number of publicly traded companies covered by the index peaked at 7,562 companies in 1998, which was near the height of the dot-com bubble economy.
+However, the number of publicly traded companies has fallen to 3,473 as of Dec.
+31, 2019.

 Fewer publicly traded companies means more competition for available stocks.
 That raises the price of the surviving stocks, causing the market to rise.

 Back in 2007, it became obvious two major economic sectors, banks and mortgage lenders, were in serious financial trouble.
 Stocks of companies engaged in those sectors plummeted.
 As they did, they pulled down the entire market, causing a decline of more than 50% in the major market indices.